 The center part of the figure shows the relationship between the variables X and Y as a heat map.
-Much of the data are near a straight line with a slope of 1 (denoted by warm colors).
+Much of the data is near a straight line with a slope of 1 (denoted by warm colors).
 If the two variables correlated perfectly, all data points would lie on this straight line.
-Points that are further away from this straight line are less frequent and are therefore displayed in a colder color.
-The frequency distributions of the X and Y variables are shown above and on the right-hand side, giving an overview of the distribution of the two samples.
+Points that are further away from this straight line are less frequent and are, therefore, displayed in a colder color.
+The frequency distributions of the X and Y variables are shown on the top and the right-hand side of the map, giving an overview of the distribution of the two samples.

-To generate this figure, two libraries must be installed and loaded, RColorBrewer and MASS.
+To generate this figure, two libraries must be installed and loaded: RColorBrewer and MASS.

 install.packages("RColorBrewer")